WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 in RFC 5639.

-Any participant may generate a 264-bit compressed public ECDH key and publish the key on the Whiteflag network using a `K(0)0A` message.
-This allows any two participants, who have both published their public key, to generate the shared secret using their own private key and the other's public key.
+Any participant may generate a 264-bit compressed public ECDH key and publish the key on the Whiteflag network using a `K(0)0A` message (for encryption keys) or a T`K(0)0B` message (for authentication token).
+This allows any two participants, who have both published their public key, to generate shared secrets using their own private key and the other's public key.

-If one of the participants publishes an `K(2)0A` message with updated key, the existing shared secrets with other participants expire and new shared secrets must be generated for and by each other participant.
+If one of the participants publishes an `K(2)` message with an updated key, the existing shared secrets with other participants expire and new shared secrets must be generated for and by each other participant.

 Only one single participant's public ECDH key is considered valid at any point in time.
-Nevertheless, multiple `K(0)0A` messages may be sent to republish the public key.
+Nevertheless, multiple `K(0)0A` or `K(0)0A` messages may be sent to republish the public key.
 If a subsequent `K(0)0A` message contains a different public key, this must be interpreted as an `K(2)0A` message with an updated key (which should have been sent instead).

-The shared secret may be used as a basis for encryption and authentication, whether for Whiteflag or not, but it should never be used directly as an encryption key.
+The shared secret may be used as a basis for encryption and authentication, whether for Whiteflag or not, but it should never be used directly as an encryption key or autyhentication token.

-#### 5.2.3 Key and Token Derivation
+#### 5.2.3 Encrytpion Key and Authentication Token Derivation

 Shared secrets (such as pre-shared, deterministically derived or ECDH generated secrets), must use the HKDF function defined in RFC 5869 to